DSpace/RestContract/signposting.md

 ### in application/linkset+json serialization
 ```/signposting/linksets/<:uuid>/json```

-This endpoint provides typed links of item having uuid specified in input, in application/linkset+json serialization
+This endpoint provides typed links of item having uuid specified in input and its resources, in application/linkset+json serialization

 ```json
 {